6rotoms/igdb-pdt/README.md

   }
 }
 ```

+__The only games that are pulled in by this script have the following properties:__
+  - lan, offline, or online co-op
+  - category of 0 (base game) or 9 (remaster)

 *__Note__: Only the name, alt_names, and summary are used as fields that impact the search, with weights 10, 10, and 1 respectively.*